mona-actions/gh-migrate-webhook-secrets/README.md

     - To authenticate with Role ID and Secret ID (will take preference if both are provided):
       - `VAULT_ROLE_ID`
       - `VAULT_SECRET_ID`
-  - Flags:
-    - `--vault-mountpoint`: The mount point of the secrets database on Vault.
-    - `--vault-value-key`: The corresponding key for the value of the secret stored.
-    - `--vault-kvv1`: If you need to use Vault KVv1, add this switch.

 ## Install